MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_predict_default.md

 ##### compute_residuals

-logical value.
+bool value.
 If True, residuals are computed.

 ##### type